 - Increasing strength

 RELATED ARTICLE Do BCAAS Really Work?
 The Ultimate Guide To BCAA Supplements

 What’s The Difference Between BCAAs Vs. Protein

 Molecularly, BCAAs and protein are the exact same, just a bit different in composition.
-Protein contains all twenty amino acids, and BCAAs contain three essential amino acids.
-All amino acids perform countless biological and enzymatic reactions, as opposed to BCAAs which primarily support muscle protein synthesis.
+Protein contains all twenty amino acids, while BCAAs contain three essential amino acids.
+All amino acids perform countless biological and enzymatic reactions as opposed to BCAAs which primarily support muscle protein synthesis.
 BCAAS are essentially protein, in its simplest form - amino acids.

 Do I Need BCAAs If I Take Protein?

-Although protein is comprised of amino acids, the biggest difference between the two in terms of supplementation are situational.
-Below you’ll find a list of questions, in which we would recommend supplementing with protein, BCAAS, or both.
+Although protein is comprised of amino acids the biggest difference between the two in terms of supplementation are situational.
+Below you’ll find a list of commonly asked questions, in which we would recommend supplementing with protein, BCAAS, or both.